yokoffing/ChatGPT-Prompts/README.md

 Sometimes the memory is useful, you can (and should) ask it to revise previous work.
 > * Revise the `third` paragraph in the essay for `conciseness`.

+### Proofreading
+> * Revise my input with the following points: Use an academic tone.
+Use proper grammar.
+Use active voice, present tense, and parallelism.
+Vary the language.
+Input: `***`
+> * Explain your revisions with examples.
+> * Can you change the fractions (example: one-fifth) and number words (example: a quarter of) to percentages?

 ## Data Analysis
 > * Analyze the market for `alternative milk products`.
 Provide a chart with each product, how it is made, its cost per `liter`, and its market size.